-Gap between disadvantaged children at Somerford and disadvantaged children nationally
+Gap between children identified as disadvantaged at Somerford and children identified as disadvantaged nationally

 We will maintain our focus on times tables through the deployment of appropriate staff and use of additional resources such as Times Tables Rock Stars to address this.
 We will also continue to build these foundational skills across all year groups.